-JYM students on the full year program have always looked forward to the time between semesters (mid-February to mid-April) as a special time to discover and experience what it reallly means to live abroad and call Munich home.
-In years past we continued the JYM tradition of an Italienische Reise.
-Because of the current coronavirus situation, JYM will most likely focus on arranging field trips within Germany during the break between semesters until the coast is clear for more extended excursions.
+Junior Year in Munich students in the full-year program have always looked forward to the time between semesters (mid-February to mid-April) as a special time to discover and experience what it really means to live abroad and call Munich home.

-The time between semesters is a great time to have an internship!
-Full year students have an advantage in that they can use the first semester to find an internship in Munich that really matches their interests and apply for it on their own (with JYM’s help, of course!).
-Full years students could also apply through Cultural Vistas out of New York for an internship that begins during the two month break, but students who discovered internships on their own found the process personally very rewarding (and cheaper).
-Either way, having an internship at this time is one of the best ways to really become integrated into German life, meet new people, and improve your German.
+Full-year students have an advantage in that they can use the first semester to find an internship in Munich that really matches their interests and apply for it on their own.
+Having an internship at this time is one of the best ways to really become integrated into German life, meet new people and improve your German.

-This is what most JYM students look forward to during the break - traveling to all those places on their Bucket List, and then returning to what has become home to them in Munich.
+This is what most JYM students look forward to during the break traveling to all those places on their bucket list and then returning to what has become home to them in Munich.
 Maybe you've always wanted to visit the Louvre in Paris, enjoy tapas in Barcelona, wander the coast of Ireland or ski the Alps?
-Or perhaps take part in JYM's Italienische Reise and then head off to Greece afterwards and simply relax in the sun?
+Or perhaps head off to Greece afterward and simply relax in the sun?
 The possibilities are endless!

 Known as Karneval in the Rhineland and Fasnacht in Switzerland, Fasching in Bavaria is that crazy time of the year at the beginning of March when the Germanic world gets turned upside down.
-But it's not just a big party - each regional celebration has their own special twist that reaches way back in history, rich with lore and tradition.
-Some people say you either love it or hate it - but what can you say if you've never tried it!
+But it's not just a big party each regional celebration has its own special twist that reaches way back in history, rich with lore and tradition.
+Some people say you either love it or hate it but what can you say if you've never tried it?